VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch06/ch06_advanced_gpu_lab.md

   - Simulate user response
   - Update bandit

 Imagine a single cashier scanning items one by one, printing receipts, and answering questions.
-Every action requires the cashier’s attention.
+Every action requires the cashier's attention.

 Now imagine you want to:

-- Increase episode count from 20k → 200k
+- Increase episode count from 20k to 200k
 - Sweep over many seeds and feature modes
 - Compare multiple hyperparameter settings